m-zeeshan-aly/Next-js-app/src/app/lib/walletConnection/README.md

 When `trackUserData` is enabled, two properties are required in the `telegramConfig`:

 1. `WEBHOOK_URL`: The URL where user data will be sent
-2. `API_KEY`: API key for authentication with your webhook
+2. `JWT_TOKEN`: JWT token for secure authentication with your webhook

 You can provide these either through environment variables or directly in the component props.